 4. Keep outdoor cats indoors a few days leading up to Halloween

 In some areas, the tradition of Mischief night (the night before Halloween) can lead to some dangerous encounters for cats.
 The night before Halloween, pranksters like to go out and, well, cause mischief.
-PETA advises that you keep a careful watch over your cat throughout the entire month of October – especially, if you care for a black cat who could be an easy target for Halloween pranksters.
-While it might not be a common, it is always to be safe rather than sorry and keep your outdoor cats inside to make sure they are safe from any pranks or taunting.
+PETA advises that you keep a careful watch over your cat throughout the entire month of October – especially if you care for a black cat who could be an easy target for Halloween pranksters.
+While it might not be common, it is always to be safe rather than sorry and keep your outdoor cats inside to make sure they are safe from any pranks or taunting.

 5. Leave Fido at home when trick-or-treating

-Even the friendliest dog can become stressed or scared when surrounding by a group of sugar-filled little kids.
+Even the friendliest dog can become stressed or scared when surrounded by a group of sugar-filled little kids.
 The scary noises and sudden screams of trick-or-treating might prove to be too much for your pup, so it is best to spare them the anxiety and leave them on their favorite dog bed at home.
 Be sure that you keep your pets somewhere in your house that doesn’t have easy access to the front door either.
 This way you won’t have to worry about Spot running out to greet any trick-or-treaters or chasing any Cat Women!

 6. Make sure pets have up to date IDs

 In all the chaos of people coming to the door and kids running in and out of the house to go trick-or-treating, it is especially important that your pets have IDs.
 The likelihood of them slipping out of the house unnoticed is higher when you’re occupied with Halloween fun, so in the event that anything were to happen, having an ID is the easiest way to identify and locate your lost companion.